AirSayy/THE-BANK/README.md

 ## Projects:
-Take a look at these projects that I have in my portfolio:
+Take a look at these projects in my portfolio:

 **Miya Beauty Salon:** https://miyabeautysalon.netlify.app